Binging Bubbly in France: Champagne Day Trip From Paris

 Riddling racks and champagne bottles stored in the underground cellars of Veuve Clicquot, illuminated during the Brut Yellow tasting tour in Reims, France.

-At the end of the tour, you can peruse the Veuve Clicquot boutique, where you’ll find an array of branded merchandise to choose from, and of course champagne varieties available for purchase.
-After such an interesting wine tasting experience I could resist and left with a €10 branded yellow label cup for all my future champagne drinking needs.
-Then mini champagne bottle refrigerators and custom colorful bottle cases you could engrave with your destination of choice were also calling my name, but alas they wouldn’t fit in my carry-on!
+At the end of the tour, peruse the Veuve Clicquot boutique, where you’ll find an array of branded merchandise to choose from—and of course champagne varieties available for purchase!
+After such an interesting wine tasting experience, I couldn’t resist and left with a €10 branded yellow label cup for all my future champagne drinking needs.
+The mini champagne bottle refrigerators and custom colorful bottle cases which can be engraved with your destination of choice were also calling my name, but alas they wouldn’t fit in my carry-on!

 Pro Tip:

-When you’re exiting the crayères, check out the years printed on each step of the staircase to see if a lucky Veuve Clicquot vintage was produced during your birth year!
+When you’re exiting the crayères, check out the dates printed on each step of the staircase to see if a lucky Veuve Clicquot vintage was produced during your birth year!

 Pro Tip:

-If you do continue on with the proposed itinerary above, be sure to call La Fontaine at +33 7 83 33 09 70 ahead of time to make a lunch reservation, as this is clearly a popular spot yet they don’t have a proper website where you can submit a virtual table request!
+If you continue on with the proposed itinerary above, call La Fontaine at +33 7 83 33 09 70 ahead of time to make a lunch reservation, as this is clearly a popular spot yet they don’t have a proper website where you can submit a virtual table request.

 How Much Does One Day in Champagne Cost?

-Following the above itinerary led the cost of a one day trip to Champagne to be $233.82 for me as a young 20-something taking her mother to Europe for the first time:
+Following the above Champagne day trip from Paris itinerary led the cost of a one day trip to the Champagne region to be $233.82 for me as a young 20-something taking her mother to Europe for the first time:

 • Transportation